Gururaj Deshpande: Personal life

-He is married to Jaishree Deshpande née Kulkarni, who is the sister of Sudha Murthy (wife of Infosys founder Narayan Murthy) and Caltech astrophysicist Shrinivas Kulkarni.
+Deshpande is married to Jaishree Deshpande née Kulkarni, who is the sister of Sudha Murthy (wife of Infosys founder Narayan Murthy) and Caltech astrophysicist Shrinivas Kulkarni.
 She is the co-founder of the Deshpande Center for Technological Innovation at MIT.
-The couple have two children and live in Chelmsford, Massachusetts, USA.
+The couple have two children and live in Chelmsford, Massachusetts, US.
 They also maintain a residence in their native Hubli, India.